 Harden Your Cloud Security Posture in 3 Simple Steps with Zscaler

-By Rich Campagne, Sr. Vice President, Cloud Protection – Zscaler
+By Rich Campagna, Sr. Vice President, Cloud Protection – Zscaler

 By Henning Els, Sr. Solutions Architect – AWS

 The notion of shared responsibility has become very popular in the public cloud, and rightly so.
 There are some elements of security that a Cloud Service Provider (CSP) like Amazon Web Services (AWS) should handle, and there are other areas the cloud customer is better suited to solve.